Indian cuisine: Nagaland

 Fresh herbs and other local greens also feature prominently in the Naga cuisine.
 The Naga use oil sparingly, preferring to ferment, dry, and smoke their meats and fish.

 Traditional homes in Nagaland have external kitchens that serve as smokehouses.

-A typical meal consists of rice, meat, a chutney, a couple of stewed or steamed vegetable dishes, flavored with ngari or akhuni.
+A typical meal consists of rice, meat, a chutney, a couple of stewed or steamed vegetable dishes, flavoured with ngari or akhuni.
 Desserts usually consist of fresh fruits.

 Odisha

 The cuisine of Odisha relies heavily on local ingredients.
 Flavours are usually subtle and delicately spiced.
 Fish and other seafood, such as crab and shrimp, are very popular, and chicken and mutton are also consumed.